timothyjward/osgi.enroute.site/_about/120-Sponsors.md

 Realising the need for a simple on-ramp for Developers, the [OSGi Alliance](https://www.osgi.org) engaged [Peter Kriens from aQute](http://aqute.biz); the results of Peter's efforts [were announced in 2015](http://blog.osgi.org/2015/10/osgi-enroute-10.html). enRoute 1.0 shaped several important OSGi R7 Specifications, and perhaps more importantly provided the _context_ against which the OSGi Alliance could discuss next steps.

 The present enRoute _refresh_ project is the result of those discussions and experiences.
-[Paremus Ltd](http://www.paremus.com) were engaged by the OSGi Allaince to refocus enRoute around the R7 Specifications and a Maven based tool chain.
+[Paremus](http://www.paremus.com) were engaged by the OSGi Allaince to refocus enRoute around the R7 Specifications and a Maven based tool chain.

 ## Looking ahead